procivis/one-open-core/README.md

 ## Project affiliation

-The Procivis One Core was developed with funding from the U.S. Department of Homeland Security's (DHS) Silicon Valley Innovation Program (SVIP).
-The Core consists of two open-source libraries (OSL) for Issuers, Digital Wallets, and Verifiers:
+The Procivis One Open Core was developed with funding from the U.S. Department of Homeland Security's (DHS) Silicon Valley Innovation Program (SVIP).
+The Open Core consists of two open-source libraries (OSL) for Issuers, Digital Wallets, and Verifiers:

 * OSL (A): Cryptographic Tools SDK